TrueBlocks/trueblocks-khedra/book/src/tech_spec/command_line_interface.md

 # Command-Line Interface

-Khedra provides a simple, focused command-line interface (CLI) for managing the system.
-The CLI is designed around essential operations: initialization, daemon management, configuration, and service control.
+Khedra provides a deliberately small command-line interface (CLI) focused on what actually exists today: initialization, daemon startup, configuration viewing/editing, and pausing / unpausing certain services.

 ## CLI Architecture

-The CLI is built using the `urfave/cli` library, providing a lightweight and user-friendly interface focused on core functionality.
+The CLI is built using the `urfave/cli` library.
+There are no hidden subcommands beyond those listed below, and no status / metrics / restart commands at present.

 ### Design Principles